Using Phonegap as a Mobile App Platform

 The explosion of the Columbia Space Shuttle uncovered several internal problems in the National Aeronautics and Space Administration (NASA).

-Web Development Software Development
+Web Development is Software Development

 I have been developing web applications since 1996, and I still do a fairly large amount of web development nowadays.